 What Do Snakes Do for Fun?

 Snakes don’t interact with the world in the same way that mammals do.
 They have quite primitive brains.
 The only things snakes do are rest, mate, eat, drink, and go to the toilet.
 Because of this, snakes don’t really ‘have fun’ in the way humans think of.
 They don’t play games, chase balls, or cuddle up with teddy bears.

-However, snakes appreciate having accessories in their enclosures which help them to interact with the world.
-A boring enclosure with newspaper, a hide, and a water bowl doesn’t provide much stimulation.
+However, snakes like having accessories in their tanks that enable them to interact with the world.
+A boring enclosure with just bedding, a hide, and a water bowl doesn’t provide much stimulation.
 Snakes with no incentive to explore can end up becoming overweight.

-It’s in the best interest of your snake to include lots of different accessories in the vivarium.
-Different textures, surfaces and things to explore will stimulate your snake’s natural curiosity.
+It’s in the best interest of your snake to include different accessories in the vivarium.
+Different textures, surfaces, and things to explore will stimulate your snake’s natural curiosity.
 Choosing natural-looking items your vivarium will also look more aesthetically pleasing.

-Our 5 Favorite Snake Enrichment Toys
+Snake Enrichment Toys

 1) Zoo Med Cork Bark (Natural Cork Rounds)